loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 The parameters are not touched, unlike in the two other methods, where free variables are added as parameters or in an enviornment parameter.

-In the expressions where these lambdas occur, they are simply replaced with a function pointer to said lambda, which can then be called.
+In the expressions where these lambdas occur, the lambda is simply pushed to the stack, which can be seen in its positive fragment, which can then be destroyed the negative call fragment.